jelmervdl/opengl/README.md

 OpenGL framework
 ================
 Currently it contains three different shaders, which you can switch between by passing commandline arguments.
+If you don't pass any arguments, the default OpenGL shader will be used.

 Phong shading
 -------------
-The default shader.
-Don't pass an argument, and this is what you'll get.
+Yeah, the famous one

-	openglframework
+	openglframework phong

 Gooch shading
 -------------